Sidney Lanier High School: History

-Integration
+Integration and closing

 The school was desegregated in September 1964.
 The first black students graduated in the summer of 1967.
 As late as the 1960s, the student population of Lanier was all white.
 In 2004, the student population included only six white students.
 Besides white flight, another factor influencing this change can be found in the neighborhood schools concept adopted by the Montgomery Board of Education.
-The zoned neighborhood surrounding Lanier – once all white – is now almost completely black.

-In 2020 the school district's board of education voted to change the school's name, but in 2022 the board decided to merge the school with George Washington Carver High School (Montgomery, Alabama), and "the Lanier building will no longer be in use after the students move".
+In 2020 the school district's board of education voted to change the school's name, but in 2022 the board decided to merge the school with George Washington Carver High School, and "the Lanier building will no longer be in use after the students move".
+The school closed in May 2024.

 Academics

 In 2006, Lanier was the only traditional public high school in Montgomery to meet federally mandated No Child Left Behind standards.

 Athletics

-Lanier High School has won state championships in all high school sports.
+Lanier High School won state championships in all high school sports.
 In 1966, Lanier was triple state champs, winning top honors in football, basketball, and track and field.
 1966 was the first of three successive state championships in football, with the school's last state championship occurring in 1968.

 Football coach Bobby Wilson and basketball coach Bill Joiner led their teams in the state for most of the 1960s, winning six football (1957, 1961, 1964, 1966, 1967, and 1968) and four basketball (1962, 1963, 1965, and 1967) state championships in the large high school category.
+All of the schools athletic operations were ceased in May 2024 when the school was permanently shut down.